SportBeep.com

 Rising star qurterback Drake Maye led the resurgent New England Patriots to a league-best 17 wins, including playoffs. ©AFP

 Santa Clara (United States) (AFP) – Players and fans arrived Sunday for the biggest event in American sports as the New England Patriots face the Seattle Seahawks at the Super Bowl, where Bad Bunny will perform the half-time show in a tense political climate.
 More than 120 million Americans are expected to tune in for an annual pop culture nonpareil, which this year features two teams nobody expected to reach the NFL championship decider.
 The Seahawks, boasting the league’s best defense, are the marginal favorites.
-But they come up against a Patriots team who know how to win.
+But they come up against a Patriots team that knows how to win.
 New England is seeking a record seventh Lombardi Trophy, and its first since the departure of Tom Brady, widely considered the NFL’s greatest ever player.

 Related news